Interview with an Anonymous Interviewee (An00509)

 GC: How did they select you?

-RW: Well, err [laughs] you, whilst you were picked as an aircrew they then tell you you’re gonna be a pilot, you’re gonna be a navigator, you’re gonna be this or your gonna be that.
+I: Well, [laughs] you, once you were picked as an aircrew they then tell you you’re gonna be a pilot, you’re gonna be a navigator, you’re gonna be this or you’re gonna be that.
 And what they did they selected you for aircrew and then we, when you, you always flew the same for six months of training for flying duties and then you were segregated into those who had more time for flying for taking off and landing.
-Those who had more talent for surviving at night and bringing the aircraft home safely as navigators and air gunners or bomb aimers whatever, or flight engineers.
+Those who had more talent for surviving at night and bringing the aircraft home safely as navigators or air gunners or bomb aimers whatever, or flight engineers.
 You were selected for the thing you were best trained for.
 So I was best trained to be a member of the, what you might call the inner circle.
-They were the inner circle were two pilots and, err, a navigator or bomb aimer but they were, without those four people you were no good as a bomber crew and then in addition we had flight engineers, and air gunners and bomb aimers and all that sort of thing.
-So we, we, normally there were seven of us and the two most important people were the pilot and the navigator obviously, because one without the other in no bloody good [laughs] you have to be able to take off and get to where you’re supposed to be and back again you see.
+They were the inner circle were the two pilots and the navigator or bomb aimer but they were, without those four people you were no good as a bomber crew but then in addition we had flight engineers, and air gunners and bomb aimers and all that sort of thing.
+So we, we, normally there were seven of us and the two most important people were the pilot and the navigator obviously, because one without the other was no bloody good [laughs] you have to be able to take off and get to where you’re supposed to be and get home again you see.
 So that’s what I did, I became a navigator.
-I could fly but I couldn’t land the bomber at night accurately enough to be trusted with a four engine, four Rolls Royce engines and a big heavy bomber about forty tons of bomber so they said what we’ll do because of your eyesight isn’t good enough to land safely at night we’ll have to make you a navigator instead cause you then don’t actually have to land the aircraft you only have to get the aircraft back over the airfield and then the pilot takes over once we’re over the airfield and he has to worry about the landing so that’s what happened so I became a navigator.
+I could fly but I couldn’t land the bomber at night accurately enough to be trusted with a four engine, four Rolls Royce engines and a big heavy bomber about forty tonnes of bomber so they said what we’ll do because your eyesight isn’t good enough to land safely at night we’ll have to make you a navigator instead ‘cause you then don’t actually have to land the aircraft you only have to get the aircraft back over the airfield and then the pilot takes over once you’re over the airfield and he has to worry about the landing so that’s what happened so I became a navigator.
 And my job was to get us off the ground to the target safely and back and back to our own airfield so that we, the rest of the crew could take over and land the aircraft safely at our own home base.
 That’s in a nutshell what we did.

 GC: Can you, can you remember any of your crew or crews?